Bonus Tax runs entirely in your browser using JavaScript (browser). Your data never leaves your device.

 - Non-cash bonuses (stock, gift cards, prizes) and employer flat-rate elections above the supplemental rate

-- Tax years other than 2025 — rates and the wage base adjust annually
+- Tax years other than 2025 and 2026 — brackets and the wage base adjust annually

 This methodology section exists so you can verify the math.
 We show our formulas because you deserve to know how a number was calculated.
 This is calculation transparency, not financial advice.